dirkkelly/curriculum-intro/hashes/exercises.md

 **Task:** Given a string with any number/type of characters build a hash that tracks the frequency of each character in the given string.

+**Hint:** Use `String#split` to break a string into an array of its individual characters.
+A letter's frequency can be found by dividing its occurance by the total length of the string.

 ```
 word_profiler("fizzbuzz")